 Esther Anatolitis is a writer, facilitator and critic with an abiding interest in how art creates public space in all its forms.
 Her practice rigorously integrates professional and artistic modes of working to create collaborations, projects and workplaces that promote a critical reflection on practice.
-Esther is Deputy Chair of Contemporary Arts Precincts, the company leading the development of the Collingwood arts precinct, and a former director of ACMI and Elbow Room.
-A passionate advocate for the arts, on Monday 30 October Esther starts her next role as Executive Director of NAVA.
+A passionate advocate for the arts, Esther is Executive Director of NAVA, Deputy Chair of Contemporary Arts Precincts, and a former director of ACMI and Elbow Room.

 Esther has facilitated and collaborated on creative projects across a range of media and locations, and her critique has a strong focus on visual, spatial and experimental art including sound and literature.
 Her academic background is in European philosophy, and she also holds the postgraduate Zertifikat BauhausDessau for her work on the international architectural project Serve City: Interactive Urbanism for which she was awarded a DAAD Künstlerprogramm residency.
 At the Bauhaus, Esther worked within a studio model that embraced the cross-disciplinary collaboration practices of the home of Modernism, as well as leading a weekly concept workshop for the broader Bauhaus community.
 With Dr Hélène Frichot, she then co-curated Architecture+Philosophy for ten years.
 Esther has taught into the studio program at RMIT School of Architecture & Design, and has presented the Architecture Curriculum at The School of Life Melbourne.
 In 2016 Esther was Curator of Digital Publics Melbourne and Sydney, and she co-facilitated Independent Convergence in 2016 and 2017.
 In 2017 Esther also curated the Sunday Salons with Ben Eltham and Tasneem Chopra.

 Creating and sustaining the conditions for independent creative practice is Esther’s professional focus, with past leadership roles spanning craft and design, literature, visual arts, publishing and broadcasting.
-Esther has held CEO-level positions with several key Victorian arts organisations including Melbourne Fringe, Craft Victoria, SYN Media, the Emerging Writers’ Festival and Express Media, and was Director of Regional Arts Victoria from mid-2012 to February 2017, and then Director of Projects til October 2017.
+Esther has held CEO-level positions with several key arts organisations including Melbourne Fringe, Craft Victoria, SYN Media, the Emerging Writers’ Festival and Express Media, and most recently Regional Arts Victoria.
 She has served on many boards, including chairing the Arts Industry Council (Victoria).
 As an arts leader she specialises in creating new artistic frameworks for established companies that generate new thinking and new work.
-Esther is on the Programming Advisory Committee for the 2013, 2014, 2015 and 2016 Melbourne Writers’ Festivals, the Musica Viva international programming advisory, and the Artistic Advisory Panel for Arts & Edges 2014 (Kalgoorlie-Boulder) and Artlands 2016 (Dubbo).
+Esther was on the Programming Advisory Committee for the 2013-2017 Melbourne Writers’ Festivals, the 2012-2016 Musica Viva international programming advisory, and the Artistic Advisory Panel for Arts & Edges 2014 (Kalgoorlie-Boulder) and Artlands 2016 (Dubbo).
 At Arts & Edges, Esther was the Ambassador for the counter-program of artistic interventions, the Special Agents.
 Across 2014-2015, Esther developed her creative approach to public space and public voice with the support of the Australia Council Artistic Leadership fund.
 In 2015 Esther was a member of the Victorian Government Creative Industries Strategy Expert Reference Group.

 Across all such involvements is an abiding interest in the spatial, cultural and political configurations that are responsible for the emergence of the new.